srikanthIBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/rev_gen1.png)

+#### (iv) Analyze the Dashboard

+With the help of the above basic steps to build the widgets(charts), one would be able to build desired charts to find valuable insights from multiple data sources.
-##### Similarly and painlessly add end-to-end data visualization capabilities to your application so your users can easily drag and drop to quickly find valuable insight and create visualizations on their own.
+Similarly and painlessly add end-to-end data visualization capabilities to your application so your users can easily drag and drop to quickly find valuable insight and create visualizations on their own.

 # Sample output